 8. Find Ways to Manage Stress

+If you do suffer from chronic stress, learning coping mechanisms will be essential in preventing other health conditions later on.
 Stress-management techniques can help you relax so your body can produce the dopamine it needs.
 Make sure you’re setting aside time for relaxing activities and the hobbies you enjoy.
 Use meditation and deep breathing exercises to lower stress levels.